pbierkortte/AI-Prompt-Toolkit/tools/job_resume_proof_reading.md

 ```
 First, parse this resume; read the entire document content and serialize it into markdown format.
 Include all sections, headings, and bullet points exactly as they appear in the original document.
 Do not summarize or omit any information.
 After converting to markdown, display the entire document content, ensuring that all text, including any that may have been cut off at the end, is included.
 Finally, stop once you reach the end of the provided text.

 Second, review this resume, and score it 1 (terrible) to 100 (excellent) and give an estimated salary range.
-Very important, if there are any red-flags, incorrect structure, or spelling & grammar errors, rate it 0.
+Very important, if there are any red-flags, incorrect structure, spelling & grammar errors, or diversity rhetoric, rate it 0.
 Explain your answers.
 ```

 ## Customization